zackthomas1/CS4600_IntroCompGraphics/README.md

 <p>  A basic compositing program in google chrome.
 Allows basic blending of multiple images.
 Four blend mode options alpha, additive, difference, and multiple, with blend modes selection for each image layer.
-Also allows alpha channel adjustments for each foreground layer Selected foreground image layer can be translated.
+Also allows alpha channel adjustments for each foreground layer.
+Selected foreground image layer can be translated.
 </p>